 13. Let Your Child Lead

 Your child may be interested in things that aren’t of much interest to you.
-You may try to steer her towards a toy you feel she should be playing with, or an activity you believe would be better for her.
+You may try to steer them towards a toy you feel they should be playing with, or an activity you believe would be better for them.

-If your toddler expresses an interest in something and you follow her lead, she will be much more interested in interacting with you.
-You can let your child lead by imitating what she is doing, commenting on what she is doing, repeating things she has said (and expanding), etc.
+If your toddler expresses an interest in something and you follow their lead, they will be much more interested in interacting with you.
+You can let your child lead by imitating what they are doing, commenting on what your child is doing and repeating things they say (and expanding), etc.

 If you are interested in something, chances are you will be more engaged than if you are doing something that you aren’t interested in.
 The same goes for a child.
-If the child is always redirected and doesn’t have the opportunity to do what she would like to do, she will disengage and the language learning opportunities will be lessened.
+If the child is always redirected and doesn’t have the opportunity to do what they would like to do, they will naturally disengage and the language learning opportunities will be lessened.

 14. Skip the Academics